UK PM May narrowly avoids defeat in parliament on EU trade laws

 “We can’t rely on anything,” said Warren East, CEO of UK engine maker Rolls Royce, who said his firm could start stockpiling parts soon if it looked like Britain was heading towards a disorderly exit from the EU.

-May’s vulnerability in parliament, where she lost her party’s majority in an ill-judged election last year, was also laid bare on Monday when her decision to accept demands of hardline pro-Brexit lawmakers stirred a revolt among those who want to keep the closest possible ties in the EU.

-On two of Monday’s votes her majority was cut to three, suggesting that May will struggle to get Brexit legislation through a polarised parliament, which could threaten any final approval of a Brexit agreement with the EU.

-May vows to stick to her plan to negotiate the closest possible commercial links - “a common rule book” for goods - with the bloc, saying this is the only way to balance political and economic priorities for Brexit, the most momentous shift in British foreign and trade policy for decades.
+May is proposing to negotiate the closest possible commercial links - “a common rule book” - for goods trade with the bloc, saying this is the only way to balance political and economic priorities for Brexit.

-But her plan so far has pleased few on both sides, compounding divisions within the Conservative Party that have so far frustrated progress in talks with the EU, and triggering a war of words between eurosceptic and pro-EU factions.
+But her plan has pleased few on either side, compounding the divisions within he Conservative Party that have so far frustrated progress in talks with the EU.

-“We can’t please everybody.
-We have to have a compromise position that enables the country to get an agreement with the European Union,” trade minister Liam Fox told BBC radio.
+The government was forced to abandon a plan to start parliament’s summer recess five days early, after opponents criticised it as a ploy to avoid further rows, and members of her own party said they still had work to do.

+“I can’t remember anything quite like this.
+I got into the House of Commons in 1966, we had some pretty hairy moments, but nothing as continued and nothing where the bitterness between the two sides in the government party is as acute as it is today,” former Conservative minister Michael Heseltine, who now sits in parliament’s upper chamber, told Sky News.

-Reporting by William James and Andrew MacAskill and Elizabeth Piper with additional reporting by Kate Holton and Sarah Young; Editing by Stephen Addison and Mark Heinrich
+Reporting by William James and Andrew MacAskill and Elizabeth Piper with additional reporting by Kate Holton and Sarah Young; Editing by Stephen Addison and Kevin Liffey